 —Paulina Rojas, Program Associate and Reporter at Coachella Unincorporated

-Over the course of a year, a community of twenty leaders will come together to support one another emotionally, intellectually, and practically while advancing their practice of leadership.
-Specifically, participants will:
+Over the course of a year, a community of twenty leaders came together to support one another emotionally, intellectually, and practically while advancing their practice of leadership.
+Specifically, participants worked to:

 - Strengthen relationships with other leaders across the Inland Region.

 - Build skills in nonprofit leadership, management, and strategy.